KEVIN JONES YOGA & PILATES | ABOUT JIVAMUKTI YOGA

-Jivamukti Yoga is a method created by David Life and Sharon Gannon in 1984.
+Jivamukti Yoga is a method created by David Life & Sharon Gannon in 1984.
 It is a vigorously physical & intellectually stimulating practice leading to spiritual awareness.
 The name Jivamukti means "liberation whilst living".
-It is taken from the Sanskrit term, Jivanmuktih, which is used to describe the state of enlightenment
+It is taken from the Sanskrit term, Jivanmuktih, which is used to describe the state of enlightenment.

 Jivamukti Yoga promotes the educational aspect of the practice.
 Each class focuses on a theme, which is supported by Sanskrit chanting, readings, references to scriptural texts, music, spoken word, asana sequencing & yogic breathing (pranayama) practices.
 Jivamukti students are well educated in the philosophy of yoga.

 One of the nine internationally recognized styles of Hatha Yoga, Jivamukti is a path to enlightenment through compassion for all beings.
 Jivamukti Yoga is grounded in the original meaning of the Sanskrit word asana as “seat or connection” – relationship to the Earth.
 Earth implies all of life!
 Jivamukti Yoga maintains that one’s relationship to others (asana) should be mutually beneficial & come from a consistent (sthira) place of joy & happiness (sukham).
 This is a radical idea that, when put into practice, can dismantle our present culture which is based on the notion that the Earth & all other animals exist for our own benefit to be exploited for our own selfish purposes.